lilliput/lilliput/README.md

 Lilliput is an object serialization specification like JSON, but binary, with a focus on compactness.

-While JSON aims to provide a short, yet human readable object representation, Lilliput gives up readability for the sake of the following features:
+While JSON aims to provide a short, yet human readable object representation, lilliput gives up readability for the sake of the following features:

 1. Compact binary representation
 2. Fast streaming serialization/deserialization